nis6/Reader-s-Attic/Final-doc.md

 ### Learnings

+- On hover - border gives shift effect to elements [added to search bar]
 - A package root is a directory with a package.json
 - multiple import named import destructured inside { }
 - To use JSX, need to import React from 'react' because under the hood JSX is using React.createElement,